-Furthermore, we often silently exploit in this tutorial standard equational properties about well-typed substitutions (which also naturally hold for renamings), such as composition and application, relying on the single substitution operation [N/x]M, whose definition is the usual capture-avoiding one.
+Furthermore, we often silently exploit in this tutorial standard equational properties about well-typed simultaneous substitutions (which also naturally hold for renamings), such as composition and application.
+For convenience, we also use the single substitution operation [N/x]M, whose definition is the usual capture-avoiding one, and show how single and simultaneous substitution compose.